Contact informationFarm Address:

 3. Farming is physically hard, requiring both strength and stamina.
 What is the hardest work, both physical and mental, you’ve done?

 4. Do you have a car?
 Can you drive a manual transmission (this is not a prerequisite, but would allow you to drive the farm truck on farm errands)?
 If you do not have a car, what is your preferred method of transportation?

 Applications for the Americorps position will be reviewed on a rolling basis until September 15, 2021.
 Hiring/paperwork will be done by October 1 (this is a mandatory deadline).

 Applications for the Main Season Apprentice are due by December 20, 2021.
 Applications will be reviewed as they come in but we don’t expect to do the majority of this hiring work until after the new year.

 Educational Opportunities: In accordance with the Washington State Farm Internship Project, the program will include lessons, trainings, and supplemental experiences to explore the theoretical aspects of farming that are equally important to a farmer’s development.
 Classes and trainings will be led by the Garden Manager or members of the Organic Farm School, the School Garden Program, or South Whidbey Tilth, WSU Extension, and Whidbey Island Growers Association.
 Some of these will take place outside of the regular work day.
 Additionally, apprentices will spend time on their own preparing for group discussions.
 This includes reading books and articles, listening to podcasts, watching short videos, and paying attention to the news surrounding agriculture.
 Apprentices are encouraged to pick a special project and will be given time during the work week to pursue areas of interest.

-Meals: Apprentices have access to unlimited food from the food bank and produce from gardens.
+Meals: Apprentices have access to food from the food bank and produce from gardens.
 Lunch and snacks are available every day at the food bank.